BroadbandForum/usp-test/01-messages-and-path-names.md

       }
     ```

-2. Allow the EUT to send an AddResp
+2. Allow the EUT to send an AddResp.

 3. Send a Set message to the EUT with the following structure: